Equal Opportunity Programs (EOP) Complaint Procedures (Revised October 2014)

 - Filing a Complaint with EOP.
 EOP responds to complaints in accordance with the procedures outlined below.
 However, there may be exceptional circumstances which justify a departure from these procedures, and should such circumstances arise, EOP will advise the Parties as soon as possible.

-- A complaint may be filed with EOP by any Academic Division, Medical Center or College at Wise present or former employee or student, applicant for admission or employment, or participant in the University’s programs or activities who believes that (s)he has been unlawfully discriminated against or harassed on the basis of age, color, disability, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, or family medical or genetic information, or who believes that (s)he has been retaliated against for reporting discrimination or harassment or for assisting or participating in a complaint investigation.
+- A complaint may be filed with EOP by any Academic Division, Medical Center or College at Wise present or former employee or student, applicant for admission or employment, or participant in the University’s programs or activities who believes that (s)he has been unlawfully discriminated against or harassed on the basis of age, color, disability, gender identity, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, and/or family medical and genetic information, or who believes that (s)he has been retaliated against for reporting discrimination or harassment or for assisting or participating in a complaint investigation.

 - Complaints of sexual misconduct (including sexual harassment, sexual violence, and sexual assault) by a University student against another University student should be reported to the Dean of Students (by phone 434-924-7429 or 434-924-7133, by email DeanofStudents@virginia.edu, or in person at the Office of the Dean of Students, Peabody Hall, Second Floor).
 Student sexual misconduct complaints are addressed by the University’s Student Sexual Misconduct Board and are governed by the “Policy and Procedures for Cases of Student Sexual Misconduct,” a copy of which may be found at http://www.virginia.edu/sexualviolence/documents/sexual_misconduct_policy070811.pdf